The 100 Unhealthiest Grocery Foods in America

-Nearly two-thirds of these calories come from the frying oil.
+Nearly two-thirds of the calories in this pick come from the frying oil.

 Fritos Chili Cheese Flavored Corn Chips

-It takes Frito-Lay 31 ingredients to make these chips, carcinogen-containing caramel coloring being the most nefarious of the lot.
+It takes Frito-Lay a laundry list of ingredients to make these chips.
+Carcinogen-containing caramel coloring is the most nefarious of the lot.

 Doritos Spicy Sweet Chili

-Each serving of these little horns contains 40 percent of your day's saturated fat limit.
+Each serving of these little horns contains nearly 40 percent of your day's saturated fat limit.

-Don’t fall for the “multigrain” hype.
-By weight, this chip contains nearly four times more fat than fiber.
+Despite corn being the first ingredient, this chip contains seven times more fat than fiber.

 Bugles Sweet & Salty Chocolate Peanut Butter

-Four different kinds of oil give this mix as much saturated fat as six strips of bacon.
+Four different kinds of oil give this mix about as much saturated fat as four strips of bacon.

 Snyder's of Hanover Honey Mustard & Onion Pretzel Pieces

-A thick application of palm oil gives this bag considerably more fat than Rold Gold's.
+A thick application of palm oil gives this bag considerably more fat than Rold Gold's pretzels.

 Rold Gold Tiny Twists Cheddar